ISFJ Feelings & Emotions: How the ISFJ Handles Inner Feelings

 They Possess a Lot of Empathy

-ISFJs focus a lot of energy on ensuring that they don’t upset those around them, and are very conscious of this.
-Since their auxiliary function is actually their Fe (extraverted feeling) focusing on the emotions of others is important and comes naturally.
+ISFJs focus a lot of energy on ensuring that they don’t upset those around them and are very conscious of this.
+Since their auxiliary function is their Fe (extraverted feeling), focusing on the emotions of others is important and comes naturally.
 Instead of neglecting these feelings for their own, the ISFJ often does the opposite of this.
 They usually push aside their own inner emotions in hopes of tending to the needs of those around them.
 ISFJs are much more interested in pleasing others and creating a sense of harmony in their environment.
-This sense of harmony is deeply important for the ISFJ, and so they work hard to maintain this.
-For the ISFJ ensuring that their environment is running smoothly and everyone around them is cared for, is really something they value above most else.
+This sense of harmony is deeply important for the ISFJ, so they work hard to maintain this.
+For the ISFJ ensuring that their environment is running smoothly and everyone around them is cared for is really something they value above most else.
 And so emotions definitely come into play here, the ISFJ needing to focus on the care and feelings of others to create this sense of peace around them.
-These feelings become a priority for the ISFJ, since they need to tend to them to make sure that things don’t become messy or stressful around them.
-This does cause them to neglect focusing on their own needs oftentimes, not wanting those inner feelings to cause some sort of disruption.
+These feelings become a priority for the ISFJ since they need to tend to them to make sure that things don’t become messy or stressful around them.
+This does cause them to forget to focus on their own needs.
+Often, they don’t want their inner feelings to cause some sort of disruption.

 They Are Practical

 ISFJs do care about the emotions of others, but they are also very practical people.
-Sometimes they prefer to find these more practical ways of solving issues, rather than using emotions to do so.
-Because of this they might focus on tending to someone’s physical needs or want to find ways to solve their problems in order to ease their sadness or make them less upset.
+Sometimes they prefer to find these more practical ways of solving issues rather than using emotions to do so.
+Because of this, they might focus on tending to someone’s physical needs or want to find ways to solve their problems to ease their sadness or make them less upset.
 ISFJs can sometimes show affection this way as well, not always being as outwardly emotional as people might expect.
-When the ISFJ cares for someone they often show this by going out of their way to please them, and provide them with what they need.
+When the ISFJ cares for someone, they often show this by going out of their way to please them and provide them with what they need.
 This can appear a bit more practical and logical than people expect, especially since ISFJs are so in tune with the emotions of others.
 Ultimately negative emotions are things they want to solve or fix in hopes of making this person happy once again.

-This can make it challenging for the ISFJ when someone is upset, because it does disrupt the harmony and often feels like they have failed in some way.
-ISFJs feel successful when their loved ones are happy and comfortable and not constantly appearing to be stressed or hurting.
-They can sense this upset and want to seek out whatever means necessary in order to make things better and make those around them happy.
+This can make it challenging for the ISFJ when someone is upset because it disrupts the harmony, and it often feels like they have failed somehow.
+ISFJs feel successful when their loved ones are happy and comfortable and do not constantly appear stressed or hurt.
+They can sense this upset and want to seek out whatever means necessary to make things better and those around them happy.